 Spring and Summer 2021: Submitting test scores is optional for applicants to all programs in the College of Liberal Arts.

 Fall 2021 and beyond: RIT will be "Test Optional" for all undergraduate programs.
 Applicants may choose whether to report test scores to be considered with their application.
 SAT/ACT score results will be required for consideration in the RIT/SUNY Upstate Medical University Accelerated Scholars Program.

 An Art Portfolio is required for admission to the School of Art, School of Design and School of Film and Animation.

 * Please note that if you are age 25 or older the SAT/ACT requirement is waived.

 Test Optional Information

-Starting Fall 2021, RIT will be "Test Optional".
-This means that you can decide whether you would like SAT or ACT scores to be considered as part of your application.
+For Fall 2021 and beyond, RIT is "Test Optional".
+This means submitting SAT or ACT scores as part of your application is not required.
+You can choose whether or not you'd like to submit them.
 It's entirely up to you!
 On the Common App or RIT Application, you'll have the option to include test scores.
 If you do not include them as part of your application, RIT will not see your scores (even if you've taken a test).

 Wondering how RIT will make admissions decisions without requiring test scores?